Clinical Evaluation for the EU MDR

 Post-Market Clinical Follow-up (PMCF) is a component of PMS and Clinical Evaluation that has attained greater importance under the MDR.
 PMCF is the continuous process of proactively collecting and evaluating clinical data on the safety and clinical performance of a medical device.
 Effective PMCF systems generate Real World Evidence (RWE) that demonstrates the real-life performance of a medical device throughout its entire lifetime.

 Because Clinical Evaluation under the MDR is a continuous process, PMCF systems need to be prospective and capable of delivering data on an ongoing basis.
 PMCF data must also genuinely reflect real use of the device.
 Standard clinical investigations will not be suitable because they are normally time-limited and recruit patients within comparatively narrow criteria.
-An ideal structure for generating real world evidence for PMCF under the MDR is a Medical Device Registry.
-Registries offer a number of advantages over alternative methods and, properly implemented, will secure a PMCF system that will stand the test of time.
+An ideal structure for generating real world evidence for PMCF under the MDR is with a PMCF Study or Survey.
+PMCF Studies and Surveys offer a number of advantages over alternative methods and, properly implemented, will secure a system that will stand the test of time.

 Vigilance systems collect data on any serious incidents, complaints, and adverse events relating to the use of a medical device.
 Vigilance systems also concern the monitoring of trends of frequency and severity of side-effects, as well as detailing processes for the handling of Field Safety Corrective Actions (FSCAs).
 A distinction must be made between serious incidents and expected side-effects that are clearly documented in product information and technical documentation.

 Clinical evidence forms the basis of all Clinical Evaluation under the MDR.
 Clinical evidence includes data that has been published independently of the company in medical or scientific journals, as well as data produced internally by the manufacturer.
 Before it is possible to assess conformity of a device with the MDR Annex I GSPRs it is necessary to identify and appraise all relevant clinical evidence, whether favourable or unfavourable.